-This engine could not only generate endless episodes of the show, but also allowed the writers to do so without having to reinvent the wheel.
+This engine could not only generate endless episodes of the show but also allowed the writers to do so without having to reinvent the wheel.
 With the immense pressure and time constraints of TV comedy writing, writers can’t afford to put their time into creating a new premise for every episode.
 They need the time to focus on execution—so that they can wring the most possible comedy out of every situation.

 That’s why they call it a sit-com.

 Because the drama isn’t generated by the character’s changing, but by putting characters who inherently cannot change into situations that are particularly difficult for them to deal with.
 Think of a hit show like Seinfeld, and you’ll see how the idea of a show’s engine relates to the dominant trait of each character.
-In order to create an episode of Seinfeld, all showrunnerLarry David had to do was think up a slightly annoying trait in a potential love interest, and put Jerry in a situation where he couldn’t deal with it.
+In order to create an episode of Seinfeld, all showrunnerLarry David had to do was think up a slightly annoying trait in a potential love interest and put Jerry in a situation where he couldn’t deal with it.

 Jerry Seinfeld never had to change.
 He just had to be himself.

 You’ll see that’s the same engine Larry David later used in his own show, Curb Your Enthusiam.
 It’s just Seinfeld, without the charm.
-Each episode is generated simply by coming up with another mundane situation that anyone else in the world could handle, and watching Larry David screw it up.
+Each episode is generated simply by coming up with another mundane situation than anyone else in the world could handle, and watching Larry David screw it up.

-Think about recent hit shows like How I Met Your Mother, 30 Rock, Always Sunny In Philadelphia and Big Bang Theory, and you’ll see that all of these shows have simple engines, which drive every episode, and allow them to all fit together into a unified whole.
+Think about recent hit shows like How I Met Your Mother, 30 Rock, Always Sunny In Philadelphia and Big Bang Theory, and you’ll see that all of these shows have simple engines, which drive every episode and allow them to all fit together into a unified whole.

 Even complex TV dramas have engines.

 Think about a hit show like HBO’s The Wire.
-It might seem that this series broke all the rules, allowing its characters to change in profound ways, building story lines that spanned multiple episodes, killing off its most beloved characters just when we were getting to know them, and introducing new characters and completely new storylines in each season.
+It might seem that this series broke all the rules, allowing its characters to change in profound ways, building storylines that spanned multiple episodes, killing off its most beloved characters just when we were getting to know them, and introducing new characters and completely new storylines in each season.
 But The Wire also had an engine.
-Each season revolved around one aspect of Baltimore’s complex socio-political landscape, and involved an out-of-the box thinker, who over the course of each season would get beaten down by the system.
+Each season revolved around one aspect of Baltimore’s complex socio-political landscape and involved an out-of-the-box thinker, who over the course of each season would get beaten down by the system.

 Lose your engine, and you lose your series.